fanghenshaometeor/ood-kernel-pca/README.md

 ## Pre-requisite
 Prepare in-distribution and out-distribution data sets following the instructions in the [KNN repo](https://github.com/deeplearning-wisc/knn-ood).
-Then, modify the data paths in `utils_ood.py` and as yours.
+Then, modify the data paths in `utils_ood.py` as yours.

 Download the model files released by the [KNN repo](https://github.com/deeplearning-wisc/knn-ood) and put them as
 ```